Bitanga i princeza: Personnel changes

-Recording sessions
+Recording sessions and censorship

-Originally, the band's record label, Jugoton, booked London's AIR Studios on Oxford Street (where the band's previous two studio albums had been recorded) for the end of November 1978 with a view of releasing the record in time for New Years holidays in Yugoslavia.
+Originally, the band's record label, Jugoton, booked London's AIR Studios on Oxford Street (where the band's previous two studio albums had been recorded) for the end of November 1978, with a view of releasing the record in time for New Years holidays in Yugoslavia.
 However, as it became clear the band would not be able to record in November—and re-booking of AIR Studios could not be arranged on short notice—the recording sessions were moved to Belgrade.
-The album was recorded during January 1979 in PGP-RTB Studio in Belgrade followed by the mastering process in London's Abbey Road Studios.
-Just like the band's previous two studio albums, Bitanga i princeza was also produced by Neil Harrison.
-It did not feature the band's trademark folk-influenced hard rock sound, as it featured almost no folk music elements, while the ballads "Kad zaboraviš juli" and "Sve će to mila moja prekriti ruzmarin, snjegovi i šaš" featured a symphonic orchestra.
+The album was recorded during January 1979 in PGP-RTB Studio in Belgrade, followed by the mastering process in London's Abbey Road Studios.
+Just like the band's previous two studio albums, Bitanga i princeza was also produced by British producer Neil Harrison.
+It did not feature the band's trademark folk-influenced hard rock sound, as it featured almost no folk music elements, while the ballads "Kad zaboraviš juli" ("Once You Forget July") and "Sve će to mila moja prekriti ruzmarin, snjegovi i šaš" ("All of That, My Dear, Will Be Covered by Rosemary, Snow and Reed") featured a symphonic orchestra.

-The making of the album was followed by censorship.
-The original cover, designed by Bijelo Dugme's old collaborator Dragan Stefanović and featuring female leg kicking male's genital area, was refused by the band's label, Jugoton as "vulgar".
-Stefanović then designed an entirely white album cover, but it was refused by Jugoton editors with the explanation that it would demand the album to be cheaper.
+The making of the album was marked by several instances of censorship.
+The original cover was designed by Bijelo Dugme's old collaborator Dragan S. Stefanović (who had designed covers for each one of the band's previous albums) featuring a female's leg kicking a male in his genital area.
+The cover was refused by the band's label, Jugoton, as "vulgar".
+Stefanović then designed an entirely white album cover, but it was refused by Jugoton editors with the explanation that it would cause the album to be cheaper.
 The album ended up featuring a cover designed by Jugoton's designer Ivan Ivezić.
-The verse "Koji mi je moj" ("What the fuck is wrong with me") was excluded from the song "Ala je glupo zaboravit njen broj", and the verse "A Hrist je bio kopile i jad" ("And Christ was bastard and misery") from the song "Sve će to, mila moja, prekriti ruzmarin, snjegovi i šaš" was replaced with "A on je bio kopile i jad" ("And he was bastard and misery").
+At the insistence of the label, the verse "Koji mi je moj" ("What the fuck is wrong with me") was excluded from the song "Ala je glupo zaboravit njen broj" ("It's So Stupid to Forget Her Number"), and the verse "A Hrist je bio kopile i jad" ("And Christ was bastard and misery") from the song "Sve će to, mila moja, prekriti ruzmarin, snjegovi i šaš" was replaced with "A on je bio kopile i jad" ("And he was bastard and misery").

 The album was released on 16 March 1979.